richarvey/techshift-modernise/content/page/lab8.md

 26) Click the + at the bottom of the screen to upload a new image.
 When prompted, enter a name and use the Choose file button to select a new image.
 Click Upload to upload the new image.

 27) The image will upload.
 The photo gallery will show the uploaded image, but without the tags or thumbnail.
 As the process is running in the background, click Refresh in your browser.
 After about 20 seconds, the thumbnail will appear.
-After a minute or so, the tags will be updated based on the output of Rekognition.
+After a minute or so, the tags will be updated based on the output of Amazon Rekognition.

 ### Wrap-up

 In this lab we have taken the application and decomposed it by moving the thumbnail generation into a Lambda.
 We used SNS and SQS to message the Lambda that there is a new image to be processed.
-As a bonus, we added some AI / Machine learning by using the AWS Rekognition service to detect objects in the image and update the tags.
+As a bonus, we added some AI / Machine learning by using the Amazon Rekognition service to detect objects in the image and update the tags.

 ### Talking points

 - How could update the SPA to automatically load the new thumbnail and tags?

-#### Cleanup
+#### Clean-up

 To remove the resources you have created thus far: